 My career started as a prosecutor for the Cook County State's Attorney's Office, beginning with criminal appeals and child support enforcement and then criminal prosecutions.
 In 2005, I changed directions and entered private practice, where I have concentrated my practice in real estate transactions, but have also successfully defended hundreds of criminal and traffic cases.
 I greatly enjoy the challenge of a court room, however, I equally enjoy the balance that transactional work brings to my practice.

 I am a member of the Christian Legal Society, Illinois State Bar Association, Illinois Real Estate Lawyers Association, Attorneys' Title Guaranty Fund, and the Chicago Title Insurance Company.
-I currently attend The Moody Church, and am a member of Christian Business Fellowship, member of the board of trustees for Koinonia House National Ministries, a prison and post-prison ministry, a volunteer with the Christian legal aid organization Administer Justice, and an adjunct instructor at Judson University.
+I currently attend The Moody Church, and am a member of Christian Business Fellowship, member of the board of trustees for Koinonia House National Ministries, a prison and post-prison ministry, and a volunteer with the Christian legal aid organization Administer Justice.

 Above all, I seek to honor God through my practice, and a portion of the legal fees my office receives goes to support various Christian ministries, primarily in the Chicagoland area.